EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

-### Upload Headers
-Upload a list of headers to the specified group.
-Every user who belongs to this group will be able to use these headers.
-Please note that every upload will overwrite the previous uploads!
-If you want to know what a header is good for, please read the [headers & footers](#headers--footers) part of the documentation!

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/groups/uploadHeaders

-#### Parameters (you should post):
-   * groupId {String} /REQUIRED/ The id of the group.
-Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.
-   * headers {Array} /REQUIRED/ The list of headers which the users of the specified group will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, please read [this](#structure) part of the documentation.

-####Response:
-An object with two arrays:
-  - success {Array} The list of the headers which were successfully added to the group
-  - failed {Array} The list of the object:
-    - header {Object} The header which is not valid therefore it was not added to the group
-    - error {String} The reason why the header is not valid

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.

-___

-### Upload Footers
-Upload a list of footers to the specified group.
-Every user who belongs to this group will be able to use these footers.
-Please note that every upload will overwrite the previous uploads!
-If you want to know what a footer is good for, please read the [headers & footers](#headers--footers) part of the documentation!

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/groups/uploadFooters

-#### Parameters (you should post):
-   * groupId {String} /REQUIRED/ The id of the group.
-Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.
-   * footers {Array} /REQUIRED/ The list of footers which the users of the specified group will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, please read [this](#structure) part of the documentation.

-####Response:
-An object with two arrays:
-  - success {Array} list of the footers which were successfully added to the group
-  - failed {Array} list of the object:
-    - footer {Object} The footer which is not valid therefore it was not added to the group
-    - error {String} The reason why the footer is not valid

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.

-___

 ### Upload Complex Elems
 Upload a list of Complex elems to the specified group.
 Every user who belongs to this group will be able to use these Complex elems.
 Please note that every upload will overwrite the previous uploads!
 If you want to know what is a Complex elem, please read the [complexElements](#complexelements) part of the documentation!